-The Board of Education directs each school to develop a parental involvement plan as a part of the school improvement plan.
+The Board of Education directs each school to develop a parent and family engagement plan as a part of the school improvement plan.
 This plan must include, at a minimum, the board directives provided below.
-The superintendent and each school may provide further direction on parental involvement.
+The superintendent and each school may provide further direction on parent and family engagement.
 This policy applies to the parents, legal guardians and legal custodians of students who are under 18 years old and are not married.
-The policy also applies to parents, legal guardians and legal custodians of students who are served in the exceptional children program.
+The policy also applies to parents, legal guardians, and legal custodians of students who are served in the exceptional children program.

 Each year schools will notify parents of the following:

 - parent rights related to student records (policy 4700, Student Records);